Mirandadaa/mica-gd300/_posts/110-6-1-keyframing.md

 5. Once you create the first keyframe (it automatically creates one when you click on the stopwatch), anytime you change the value of the property, After Effects automatically creates a new keyframe.

-6. First, you move the CTI to a frame you want to animate.
+6. Next, let's create the second keyframe.
+You move the CTI to a frame you want to add a keyframe.

 7. Then, change the value of the property, in this case, Position, by clicking and dragging the blue text box to the left or right.
 Or, you can move the layer/object directly from the composition preview panel.
 ![the second keyframe](/images/keyframing/keyframe-2.png)